I have many tools in my toolbox to support you in achieving your health and wellness goals.

 Dr. Jeffrey Yuen

-Food is a powerful medicine!
-Dietary therapy is a form of nutritional counseling that encourages mindful practices about what, when, and how we consume food and drink.
-It is an effective way to address a wide variety of health concerns, promote healing, achieve balance from the inside out, and prevent the onset of disease and illness.
+Dietary therapy is one of the most effective ways to address a wide variety of health concerns, promote healing, achieve balance from the inside out, and prevent the onset of disease and illness.
+This form of nutritional counseling encourages mindful practices about what, when, and how we consume food and drink.
 I am passionate about combining Chinese medicine-based dietary therapy with experience and knowledge gained during my personal journey with food allergies and digestive disorders.

 Tui Na is a type of Chinese therapeutic massage.
 The name “Tui Na” is made up of two words, “Tui”, meaning to push, and “Na”, meaning to grasp.
 In a Tui Na session, the practitioner employs a range of vigorous techniques and manipulations using finger pressure, hand movements, and arm and elbow pressure.
 These movements can address a wide range of musculoskeletal, internal medicine, and psychological issues.
 Tui Na is an appropriate therapy for all ages, and is effective pediatric treatment.